monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 ### Additional Considerations

 • **Confidence Level:** As stated, we will use a 99% confidence level.
 This means we are willing to accept a 1% chance of rejecting the null hypothesis when it is actually true (Type I error).
-• **Statistical Test:** To test these hypotheses, we will use **Independent Samples t-test -** Used when comparing the means of two independent groups.

 • **Pairwise Comparisons:** Since we are conducting multiple comparisons, we need to adjust the significance level (alpha) to control for the familywise error rate.
 Bonferroni correction is a common method for this.
 • **The sample sizes** between Promotion 1 vs. Promotion 2 (43 vs 47) & Promotion 1 vs. Promotion 3 (43 vs 47) **are different.**
 • - Are the sales normally distributed?